 Tips For Visiting During Fall Color Season

-1. Travel on weekdays in mid-October.
+1. Travel on weekdays in mid-October if you can.

 Visit the High Country on weekdays during October if you can.
 Attractions, restaurants and hotels will be busy on peak October weekends, so visiting during the week is more relaxed.